emicklei/structexplorer/README.md

     structexplorer.NewService("some structure", yourStruct).Start()

-or as HTTP Handler:

-    s := structexplorer.NewService("some structure", yourStruct)
-    http.ListenAndServe(":5656", s)

 then a HTTP service will be started

     INFO starting go struct explorer at http://localhost:5656

+or as root HTTP Handler:

+    s := structexplorer.NewService("some structure", yourStruct, "other" , otherStruct)
+    http.ListenAndServe(":5656", s)

+or as a HTTP Handler function:

+    http.HandleFunc("/explore", structexplorer.NewService("game", game).ServeHTTP)

 ## syntax